Edgar Chatto: Political career

 He started his political career as board member of the Province of Bohol representing the youth sector when he served as president of the Kabataang Barangay from 1980 to 1986.
 In 1988, he was elected as municipal mayor of the municipality of Balilihan, Bohol and served until 1995.
 He became Vice Governor of the province of Bohol and served as vice governor from 1995 - 2001.
 From 2001 up to 2010, he was a member of the House of Representatives as representative of the first district of Bohol.
 In the May 10, 2010, elections, he won as the 25th Governor of the Province of Bohol, Philippines.

+In 2019 as his third and final term as Governor was about to end, he decided to run again for his old seat as Representative (Congressman) for the 1st District of Bohol which he eventually won.

+Chatto wanted to serve for his third and last remaining term as a representative, but was defeated by his former ally and Ex-Tagbilaran Mayor Baba Yap in the 2025 Philippine General Election.

 Committee Membership

 As a congressman from 2001 to 2010, Chatto was the Chairman of the House Committee on Tourism and Senior Vice Chairman of the House Committee on Agriculture, Food and Fisheries.
 He also had memberships in the House Committees on Accounts; Basic Education and Culture; Ethics; Foreign Affairs; Games and Amusement; Higher and Technical Education; Labor and Employment; Legislative Franchises; Local Government; Public Works and Highways; Revision of Laws; Ways and Means; and Justice.

 Since 2019, he is the current Chairman of the House Committee on Climate Change and Vice Chairman of the House Special Committee on Persons with Disabilities, and on Tourism.
 He is also a member for the majority in the House Committee on Economic Affairs.